Ida aims to hit New Orleans on Hurricane Katrina anniversary

 “Now is the time,” Cantrell said.

+The White House said President Joe Biden and FEMA Administrator Deanne Criswell would discuss hurricane preparations Friday in a conference call with the governors of Louisiana, Alabama and Mississippi,

-Ida became a hurricane with maximum winds of 75 mph (120 kph) Friday afternoon right before making its first landfall on the island off Cuba's southern coast.
+Ida became a hurricane with maximum winds of 75 mph (120 kph) Friday afternoon right before its first landfall on Cuba's southern Isle of Youth.
 The Cuban government issued a hurricane warning for its westernmost provinces, where forecasters said as much as 20 inches of rain could fall in places, possibly unleashing deadly flash floods and mudslides.

 An even greater danger will then begin over the Gulf, where forecasts were aligned in predicting Ida will strengthen very quickly into a major hurricane, reaching 120 mph (193 kph) before landfall in the Mississippi River delta late Sunday, the hurricane center said.

-If that forecast holds true, Ida would hit 16 years to the day since Hurricane Katrina landed as a Category 3 storm with 125 mph (201 kph) winds near the riverside community of Buras in Plaquemines Parish, just down the Mississippi from New Orleans.
+If that forecast holds true, Ida would hit on the 16th anniversary of Katrina's landfall as a Category 3 storm with 125 mph (201 kph) winds near the riverside community of Buras in Plaquemines Parish, just down the Mississippi from New Orleans.

 Katrina is blamed for an estimated 1,800 deaths from the central Louisiana coast to around the Mississippi-Alabama state line.
 A massive storm surge scoured the shores and wiped houses off the map.
 In New Orleans, failures of federal levees led to catastrophic flooding.
 Water covered 80% of the city and many homes were swamped to the rooftops.
 Some victims drowned in their attics.
 The Superdome and New Orleans Convention Center became scenes of sweltering misery as tens of thousands were stranded without power or running water.